eparker71/ride/README.md

 You will need to add your own settings

-create a file called `secure.py` and add the following lines.
+create a file called `secure.py` in the same folder as `settings.py` and add the following lines.

 ```
 secure_settings = {